 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will then complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will then complete the related checklist found in the Course Overview.

-Each student will participate in 4 Discussion Board Forums throughout this course.
-There will be different topics for each forum within the assigned module/week.
+Each student will participate in 4 Discussions throughout this course.
+There will be different topics for each Discussion within the assigned module: week.
 Each student will compose a 300-500 word thread in answer to the topic, then a 150-250 word reply to 2 classmates' threads.
 (MLO: A, B, D, E)

 Group Interaction Report Assignments (3)